 The Professor retorts: ‘I do not claim to understand art, I do not claim to say what art is, or to distinguish between art and nature in, let us say, a garden.
 The spiritual uplift, the transcendence that is said to accompany the contemplation of great art. that is denied me.
 As to whether Humphry Repton was a great artist, or a greater artist than Capability Brown, that I cannot presently divine.

-In respect of your first question, might we not sift the landscapes attributed to Repton for features that characterise the different phases of his career, and see if we cannot sieve out some themes that consistently recur and hence mark out his work from that of others.’
+In respect of your first question, might we not sift the landscapes attributed to Repton for features that characterise the different phases of his career, and see if from those themes that consistently recur we cannot sieve and so mark out his work from that of others.’

 Oofy here: Editorial: Repton’s red books.
 Red herrings more like.
 Point is.
 What use are they for the places where they don’t exist?
 I did a clever thing.